d-trecker/horiseon-dt.github.io/README.md

 Application's CSS file is properly commented.

--Commented on changes and page flow
+-Commented on changes and page flow.

 ------------------------------------------------------